deckarep/blade/README.md

     └── hostname.blade.toml
 ```

 In the directory structure defined above Bladerunner will now recognize that you have a command located within the `recipes` folder.
 Bladerunner does not care about your folder structure but you should care about it.
 Because not only does it give you the opportunity to organize your Bladerunner Toml files.
-But Bladerunner will also create a command hiearchy based on this folder structure like so:
+But Bladerunner will also create a command hierarchy based on this folder structure like so:

 ```sh
 ./blade run